sarahjelisa/sarahjelisa/README.md

 - 👋 Hi, I’m Sarah ElJon (@sarahjelisa)
 - 👀 I’m interested in Robotics, Machine Learning, Data Analysis
-- 🌱 I’m currently learning TenerFlow, Computional Analysis, and Internet Devolpment.
+- 🌱 I’m currently learning TensorFlow, Computional Analysis, and Internet Devolpment.
 - 💞️ I’m looking to collaborate on Technologics of the world.
 - 📫 How to reach me email: sarahelisaj@gmail.com